 Interior and Exterior LED Lighting Upgrades - LED retrofits at County facilities have improved facility operations and dramatically reduced the County’s electricity cost and energy load.
 In addition to previous LED lighting upgrades, Central Hudson recently awarded Ulster County over $500,000 in energy efficiency interior LED upgrades for lighting systems in County buildings which will reduce power usage and save taxpayer money.

 Food Service Waste Reduction Act - The County Executive signed a local law known as the "Food Service Waste Reduction Act" which prohibits all food service providers from using polystyrene foam, promoting the use of materials that are better and safer for the environment.

 Compost- Ulster County was awarded a $261,000 grant from the NYS Regional Economic Development Council (2016) to expand and improve the operation and commercial viability of the composting facility at the Ulster County Resource Recovery Agency (UCCRA) in Kingston, NY.
 This funding will provide compost bins for commercial customers, identify and map food service operations and institutional generators within the UCRRA service, purchase and install a bagging machine to increase the marketability of finished compost, and establish a pilot organics recovery program at the Ulster County Law Enforcement Center.

 Bottle Filling Stations- Bottled water was replaced with energy efficient water fountains.

 Some of the Environmental Awards and Recognition Received by Ulster County Include:

-- 2015 Recipient of a U.S. EPA Green Power Leadership Award & induction into the elite EPA 2016 Green Power Leadership Club (GPLC);
+- 2015 Recipient of a U.S. EPA Green Power Leadership Award & recognized as part of the the EPA 2016 Green Power Leadership Club (GPLC);

 - U.S. EPA continues to rank Ulster County as a leader in Green Power Use (most currently ranked 26th nationally among local governments);